rhyzome/rhyzome.github.io/about.md

 Background in Biology and Chemistry, studied in Sofia University (Bulgaria) and Aarhus Technical College, Denmark (as Chemical and Biotechnical Science).
 Occasionally taking extra-curricular courses and visiting lectures in other departments/areas where having been interested in or curious to know more about (philosophy, art history, journalism, etc.) Worked as an intern for a brief period of time in a biotechnology institute before reorienting towards working in IT.

 Following several years paid work experience in the IT industry, mostly in the area/departments of *NIX systems administration: server maintenance, monitoring and support, system upgrades and security, etc. Both in large enterprise and small startup company environments.
-Familiarized myself with various protocol stacks and industry standards in the process of work, adapting to company environment and culture, realizing how responsibilities are allocated and carried out among departments cooperating in different degrees.
+Familiarized myself with various protocol stacks and industry standards in the process of work, adapting to company environment and culture, realizing how responsibilities are allocated and carried out among departments cooperating in various ways and to different degrees.

 Lived for a few year long intervals in a number of different countries over the past decade (Czech, Israel, Taiwan, etc.), having during that time also taken up other kinds of work along the way, including briefly at an investment brokerage firm in Prague, construction and drilling jobs, writing (articles, news, high-level technical overviews, guides, etc.), translations, editing and proofreading, English teaching, software-related and web design, etc. Including an year and a half long stretch of mostly volunteer work in an Israeli kibbutz.